 To deploy a single, non-HA, instance of HyperCX NFV create a new Virtual Router appliance.

 Leave in blank the Keepalive parameters since they only make sense for HA deployments.

 Next, give your Virtual Router a name and select Network Functions that you want to use.

 Add all the networks that will require service from HyperCX NFV.
 Note that these networks will be routed among them.
 This appliance, like every HyperCX virtual instance, will use the gateway from the first NIC (or VNET) defined.
 This is very important when configuring the network interfaces.
 For example, if you intend that the internal (private) networks are routed to the internet (most common case) the first Virtual Network should use a public virtual network defined with a public IP and a gateway.

-Select your HyperCX NFV template and set 1 under Number of VM instances.
+Select your HyperCX NFV template, write a name for VM instance, set 1 under Number of VM instances and click on Create.